CodeModeYT/CodeModeYT/README.md

 Looking at software, I currently mostly do Web Development and play around with Python:

 ## 💻 Projects
-Here you can find a selection of some of my most popular public projects
+Here you can find a selection of some of my most popular public projects.
+Expand them to get more details.

 <details>
    <summary>